shrehalko/kickstarter-analysis/README.md

 3. The data ranges from the year 2009 to 2018 only.
 Louise would be more interested in the latest data from the previous years.

  ## <a name="Othergraphs"></a> Other possible tables or graphs that we could create
   I think that we could create a chart to analyze the duartion of each campaign , by subtracting the end date and start date.
-By analyzing the duration of the plays, we could determine if the duration is related to its success or failure.<\n>
+By analyzing the duration of the plays, we could determine if the duration is related to its success or failure.</n>
   Another chart that we could create is analyzing the successful plays in other countries.
 This would probably help Louis understand the various circumstances in which the play   was successful and try tp recreate them in US for her play.

 ## <a name="summary"></a>Summary